ultraflynn/knockout-view-transition/README.md

       },

       "data": function() {
-        return "something useful to the allowed function" }
+        return "something useful to the entered hook" }
     });
 '''